Skip to main content

 Program Fee

-The program fee will be released with the application materials.
+The program fee for the 2026-2027 Program Year is $3950.
 The program fee includes printed materials and leadership text, entrance or transport fees for field trips, and at least one lunch and one dinner at each session.
 It does not include additional meals, lodging, or personal travel to and from the session.
 The program uses the University of Virginia’s travel rate when arranging lodging and meals.

 Financial Aid